redhousestudio/redhousestudio.github.io/termsmix.md

 <p>&nbsp;</p>

-The general [Terms and Conditions](../terms) apply for the studio mix session.
+The general [RedHouse Terms and Conditions](../terms) apply for the studio mix session.